 The best air purifiers for pet hair capture dander, pick up airborne cat and dog hair, don’t produce harmful emissions, and work efficiently to keep the air fresh day and night.

 That’s why we chose the Winix 5500-2 Air Purifier with True HEPA as the best air purifier on the market.

 For just over $200, this pet-specific purifier efficiently cleans medium-sized rooms, captures allergens, and has smart features for an effortless purification experience.

 If you’re new to the world of air purification, scroll down below the reviews to read our buyer’s guide.
 You’ll learn how to decode air purifier lingo, which features matter, and how to identify the purifier that’s right for you.

-This guide is the result of hours researching air purification technology, identifying key quality indicators, and evaluating over a dozen air purifiers on performance, usability, customer satisfaction, and price.
+This guide is the result of hours researching air purification technology, identifying key quality indicators, and evaluating over a dozen different air purifiers on performance, usability, customer satisfaction, and price.